 Jumpstart is a product strategy & design thinking tookit I use to help clients, teams and startups to identify, define and create new product, business & brand opportunities.

-Jumpstart is both an approach and a set of activities & worksheets that teams can use to help identify opportunities, uncover customer insights, define value propositions and design & validate product ideas.
+Jumpstart is both an approach and a set of frameworks that can be used to help understand customers, define problem spaces, identify opportunities, uncover customer insights, define value propositions and design, validate and evaluate product ideas.

 Jumpstart is a culmination of my work as a Business & Product Strategist, Creative Director, Startup Co-Founder as well as my time spent teaching the immersive Product Mgmt. and Strategy course at General Assembly.

 If you would like to know more you may email me at email@example.com

 Jumpstart is an ever evolving project that is constantly being updated and refined.

 Placelist is a social recommendation service to help people Discover Places They Love from people whose taste they trust.

 I created Placelist after many many moments in which I was out and myself and others were trying to find places nearby to go as well as requests from people who wanted recommendations from me of places to go.